epistrephein/rubies/README.md

 A Sinatra API interface to Ruby versions, releases and branches.

+The application is live at [https://rubies.io](https://rubies.io).

 ## Usage

 The API endpoint is `https://rubies.io/api`.
 All successful requests return a JSON response with Content-Type `application/json` and status `200`.
 CORS is enabled by default.

 ### Statuses

 [`/normal`](https://rubies.io/api/normal) - returns the branches and the latest releases in normal maintenance (receiving bug fixes and security fixes).

 ```bash
 $ curl -s https://rubies.io/api/normal | jq